-There are two Universal Serial Bus Connectors (USB 1/2: J12/J13) located on the I/O panel and additional two USB headers are located on the motherboard.
-These ports, labeled USB3/4, can be used to provide front side chassis access (cables not included).
-See the tables on the right (below) for pin definitions.
+There are two Universal Serial Bus Connectors (USB 1/2: J12/J13) located on the I/O backpanel, and two additional USB headers (USB3/4: J19) located on the motherboard.
+These ports can be used to provide front side chassis access.
+(Cables are not included).
+See the tables on the right for pin definitions